socraticDevBlog/eng_blog/src/pages/posts/077-interplanetaryfs.md

 and data reading, it allows management of data location, write and read authorization, adding metadata to files, etc.

-There are several file systems and we prefer some depending on our cases of use.
-Some systems guarantee better performance for _logs_ management (HTFS), while others are designed for systems distributed complexes (HDFS).
+There are several file systems and we prefer some depending on our usecase.
+Some systems guarantee better performance for _logs_ management (`HTFS`), while others are designed for large distributed systems (`HDFS`).

 ### IPFS